kenokim/RL_sac_tf2/README.md

 # Debugging
 To debug in a machine learning project is ambiguous, compared to other topics.
 It's tricky because it doesn't print out a "yes or no" result.
-I hope that a novel tool would come up, and automize those horrific debugging steps ! :laugh:
+I hope that a novel tool would come up, and automize those horrific debugging steps !

+First writing : 20.01.xx
+Last modification : 20.05.xx